timseed/XCode-WavPlay/Readme.md

 I eventually got a small framework done.
 This is the code you see at the moment.

+# Delegates

+I finally have a delegate working ... they appear to be just a different mechanism for doing Signals/Slots.
+Quite nice once you have a little luck getting them to work.

+It appears that the delegate **audioPlayerDidFinishPlaying** is only triggered when the file gets to the end (this is great)... and "Stop" method does not trigger the delegate.
+I hope that this means the code logic is simpler.

+#XVDR3 Functionality

+I need to try and see what we are trying to replace in more detail.

 ## Limitations

 At the moment the filenames are hard coded.